WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-23-get-xunit-code-coverage-from-docker.md

 ## Setting up xUnit for Code Coverage

-You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">Github</a>.
+You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.

 ### Install Coverlet

 I use coverlet to collect the coverage.
-All you have to do is installing the Nuget package.
-The full Nuget configuration of the test projects looks as following:
+All you have to do is installing the NuGet package.
+The full NuGet configuration of the test projects looks as following:

 <script src="https://gist.github.com/WolfgangOfner/b49b62eb04ab3f5fb5900f6ced47107d.js"></script>